Generic Name: morphine (MOR feen)

 How should I use Kadian?

 Take Kadian exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Morphine can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
 Never use morphine in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Morphine may be habit-forming.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away Kadian is against the law.

 Stop taking all other around-the-clock narcotic pain medications when you start taking Kadian.

 Do not stop using Kadian suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using morphine.
+Ask your doctor how to safely stop using this medicine.

-Never crush the pelletes in a Kadian capsule to inhale the powder or mix it into a liquid to inject the drug into your vein.
+Never crush or break open a capsule to inhale the powder or mix it into a liquid to inject the drug into your vein.
 This practice has resulted in death with the misuse of morphine and similar prescription drugs.

-Do not keep leftover Kadian capsules.
+Do not keep leftover capsules.
 Ask your pharmacist where to locate a drug take-back disposal program.
-If there is no take-back program flush any unused capsules down the toilet.
-Disposal of medicines by flushing is recommended to reduce the danger of accidental overdose causing death.
-This advice applies to a very small number of medicines only.
-The FDA, working with the manufacturer, has determined this method to be the most appropriate route of disposal and presents the least risk to human safety.
+If there is no take-back program, flush any unused capsules down the toilet.

 See also: Dosage Information (in more detail)